-The Measure4Change advisory council is a strategic feedback mechanism to ensure that the content and programming is practical and accessible for participating nonprofits.
-Representatives from local nonprofits meet quarterly to plan activities, foster community among participating evaluation specialists, and advise on strategic content development for the technical assistance curriculum and regional convenings.
+The Measure4Change advisory council in Washington, DC, ensures that the content and programming is practical and accessible for participating nonprofits.
+Representatives from DC-area nonprofits meet quarterly to plan activities, foster community among participating evaluation specialists, and advise on strategic content development for the technical assistance curriculum and regional convenings.
 Nonprofit partner representatives on the advisory council serve two-year terms.

 Current Advisory Council Members

-Kristin Lucero-Golden, assistant director of AimHire Employment Services, Friendship Place
+Kristin Lucero-Golden, Assistant Director, AimHire Employment Program, Friendship Place

-Lucero-Golden has an extensive background in direct service and programming with both transitional age youth (TAY) and adults in workforce development and case management.
-She has combined that experience with her background in math and science to restructure her program's data and evaluation systems as Friendship Place continues to grow as a leader in homeless services.
+Kristin Lucero-Golden has an extensive background in direct service and programming with both transitional-age youth and adults in workforce development and case management.
+She has combined that experience with her background in math and science to restructure her program’s data and evaluation systems as Friendship Place continues to grow as a leader in homeless services.
 She earned a bachelor’s degree in atmospheric science from Indiana University and a master’s degree in urban studies with a concentration in youth development from Eastern University.

-Dr. Holly Stevens, director of learning and evaluation, Children’s Law Center
+Dr. Holly Stevens, Director of Evaluation and Learning, Children’s Law Center

-At Children’s Law Center, Stevens designs and implements large-scale program evaluations and assists the leadership team in making data-driven practice changes to benefit clients and their families.
-Prior to joining Children’s Law Center in 2012, Holly served as an assistant research professor at George Mason University where she directed evaluations of several state and county public defender offices and served as co-principal investigator on a federally funded grant focused on improving training for public defenders.
-She has also served as a lead researcher and consultant on several applied research and evaluation projects funded at both state and federal levels focusing on access to justice, juvenile justice, and health in juvenile justice facilities.
-Holly received her Ph.D. in criminology, law and society from George Mason University.
+Holly Stevens designs and implements large-scale program evaluations and assists the leadership team in making data-driven practice changes to benefit clients and their families at Children’s Law Center.
+Previously, Stevens was an assistant research professor at George Mason University, where she directed evaluations of state and county public defender offices and was coprincipal investigator on a federally funded grant focused on improving training for public defenders.
+She has also been a lead researcher and consultant on several applied research and evaluation projects funded at both state and federal levels focusing on access to justice, juvenile justice, and health in juvenile justice facilities.
+Stevens received her PhD in criminology, law, and society from George Mason University.

 Alumni Advisory Council Members